Francessco121/mar-toolkit/docs/hlml/functions.md

 ```

 ## Executable Entry Points
 The starting point of a program happens in a special `entry` function.
-Entry functions are essentially void parameterless functions.
+Entry functions are essentially parameterless functions with no return.

 ```c
 entry {